gavinfielder/pft/README.md

 # Troubleshooting, and Contributing

-If something goes wrong--slack me. gfielder.
-I'm serious--I want people to use this, so you telling me about difficulties you have with it can help me make it easier to use.
+If something goes wrong--slack me @gfielder.
+I want people to use this, so you telling me about difficulties you have with it can help me make it easier to use.
+It is part of my education to learn to manage user experience, so please, contribute to my education.

 Same goes with contributing.
 Feel free to fork the repo and make pull requests.
 I'm interested in devops, so I'm motivated to get every little experience with managing collaborative repos.

 A big thing that needs to be done is simply just changing test names so that they're grouped better for using the prefix search.
-I wrote these tests as I was developing my printf and searching by prefix was an afterthought to all of it, so some of them are a little scattered.
+I wrote these tests as I was developing my printf, and searching by prefix was an afterthought to all of it, so some of them are a little scattered.

 Adding additional tests would be great as well.